 Saving the best for last: Nusa Penida

 As usual, I woke up early.
-Like 9am.
-We ditched the breakfast in the hostel and went to Chilibar to get breakfast.
+Like 9 am.
+We ditched breakfast in the hostel and went to Chilibar to get breakfast.
 Because that’s where @wildasovich ate when he was in the Gili Islands as per Jerome.
-It was alright, had scrambled egg and toasts.
+It was alright, had scrambled eggs and toasts.
 My only mistake was ordering nescafé (because I felt like I kinda miss it already) over Lombok coffee (which I enjoy so much and I won’t be having back in Manila)

 The walk from our hostel back to the port of Gili Air is like 25-35 minutes walk.
 Jerome only walked me for 8 minutes because he will have his laundry done!
 Saying bye to this Filipino-Canadian lad was kinda sad and it felt vice versa, I hope.
 Jerome, my best friend from this trip, hugged me and promised to see me in the Philippines.
 Well, he should!
 Your trip to the Philippines will be 100% cooler if you’re seeing me haha!
 And so as I continue to walk to the harbor, I felt both sad and happy.
 Sad because I am all alone now and my trip is ending, happy, because I am going to see the very famous Kelingking Beach!
 And I will have some me-time too, which I never have had since my plane landed back in Bali.
 I’m excited for that.
 I haven’t had the time to also listen to my Spotify playlist for a long time now so yeah, that’s what’s making me happy as I walk the long way to catch the fast boat going to Nusa Penida, my last island for this trip.

 The fast boat took more or less 3 hours.
 And I just napped and watched Aquaman while the boat was cruising the high waves.